JP Schools Policies & Procedures

 - Students are also able to bring their lunch from home.

-- Once students finish eating, they will sanitize their hands again.
+- Once students finish eating, they will sanitize their hands.

 Consequences for Misbehavior in any General Area (before school, lunch, recess, dismissal)